LinuxForHealth/FHIR/fhir-bucket/README.md

 Limits are placed on the number of files/entries which can be allocated to a particular instance, as well as the number of resources which are currently inflight waiting to be processed.
 This is important to avoid unbounded memory growth.
 The goal is to keep the thread pool as busy as possible without consuming too much memory by reading and queueing too many resources (the assumption is that the fhir-bucket loader can read and validate resources more quickly than the FHIR server can process them).

 If the resource is a Bundle, then FHIR returns a bundle containing the newly assigned logical ids of every resource created from that bundle.
-Each of these logical ids is recorded in the fhir-bucket tracking database.
+Each of these logical ids is recorded in the LOGICAL_RESOURCES table in the tracking database.

 If the resource file/entry is not a Bundle, then FHIR returns the newly assigned logical id in the Location header.
-This value is also stored in the fhir-bucket tracking database.
+This value is also stored in the LOGICAL_RESOURCES table in the tracking database.

 ### Metrics